Keyword research is the most important element in any SEO campaign.

 These are very competitive keywords that often have little buyer intent, like insurance, gambling, SEO agency.
 These terms, although sending huge amounts of traffic, don’t convert well.

 Body keywords can still be very competitive.
-There are way more searches for SEO than SEO company.
+There are way more searches for SEO than SEO companies.
 SEO costs €2.73 per click on Adwords – SEO company will cost €4.87. (in Ireland, traffic 2,900 and 260)

 Body key phrases consist of normally 2 or 3 words, usually have good buyer intent and normally have a few thousand searches per month, (SEO is not a great example).